FalloutX/notes/docs/notes/elixir_getting_started.md

     - To change element at 3rd position of the book tuple, `put_elem(book, 2, "Newton Taylor")`
     - `put_elem` doesn't mutate the book tuple.
 Data is immutable in elixir.
     - `{title, price, author} = book`, matches the book tuple to the left hand side variables title, price and author.
 If you don't need any of the element from book, you can match it with `_`(underscore).
+    - Tuples store elements contiguously in memory.
+This means accessing a tuple element by index or getting the tuple size is a fast operation.

 - **List**